Prior99/tetris/CONTRIBUTING.md

 Resources (audio files and sprites) can be loaded by adding a corresponding class in the `resources/` directory.

-The loader will automatically pick it up and load it when the game is started.
+The loader will automatically pick it up and load it when the game is started (Don't forget to proxy-export it from the respective `index.ts` file).

 ## Aseprite sprites